 Your Dixon lawn mower uses several safety switches designed to keep the operator safe.
 The manufacturer installs safety switches to preventing the mower deck from running without the operator present.

-You may also find a find a bad switch that prevents your mower from starting when the parking brake isn’t engaged and the speed levers are not in neutral.
+You may also find a find a bad switch that prevents your mower from starting when the parking brake isn’t engaged and the speed levers are not in open/outward position.
 When any of these switches go bad, it can keep your Dixon from starting.
 Refer to your operators manual for all of the safety switches used on your model along with their location.

 Never operate your Dixon mower without a safety switch.
 Never run a mower when a safety switch is bypassed.
 You never know when you will encounter a situation where the safety switch can save you from serious injury.